 - 1. Use regional workforce data to guide decisions regarding new and existing academic programs. - 2.
-Investigate opportunities to develop certificate and degree offerings to support increasing enrollment of traditional and non-traditional students. - Expand online, hybrid, and evening and weekend course and degree offerings to enhance flexibility for students based on demand and success; ensure effective partnership between CTE and IT to provide consistent support for teaching and learning with technology. - 4.
+Investigate opportunities to develop certificate and degree offerings to support increasing enrollment of traditional and nontraditional students. - Expand online, hybrid evening and weekend course and degree offerings to enhance flexibility for students based on demand and success; ensure an effective partnership between Center for Teaching Excellence and Information Technology and IT to provide consistent support for teaching and learning with technology. - 4.
 Seek approval of select professional graduate programs that meet specific market and community needs. - Formalize degree pathways with other colleges and universities to extend opportunities for GGC graduates to matriculate into graduate and professional programs.

-Create curricular and cocurricular opportunities that support student enrollment goals and increase persistence, retention, and graduation rates.
+Create curricular and co-curricular opportunities that support student enrollment goals and increase persistence, retention and graduation rates.

-- 1. Reach sustainable enrollment based on market trends, campus capacity, and student success. - 2.
-Increase retention, progression, and graduation rates. - 3.
-Redesign the First Year Experience course to include discipline-specific content. - 4.
-Create a more vibrant campus life and promote opportunities for all students to engage in social, cultural, athletic, artistic, and wellness activities. - 5.
+- .
+Reach sustainable enrollment based on market trends, campus capacity and student success. - 2.
+Increase retention, progression and graduation rates. - .
+Redesign the first-year experience course to include discipline-specific content. - Create a more vibrant campus life and promote opportunities for all students to engage in social, cultural, athletic, artistic and wellness activities. - 5.
 Deepen engagement with students through experiential learning and critical thinking activities, both inside and outside of the classroom. - 6.
-Expand opportunities for student professional and career development through collaborations with academic schools, Career Services, on-campus Student Employment, Student Affairs, and Registered Student Organizations. - 7.
+Expand opportunities for student professional and career development through collaborations with academic schools, Career Services, on-campus student employment, Student Affairs and registered student organizations. - 7.
 Expand the current Learning Communities, including Living Learning Communities, with a curricular and co-curricular focus on targeted academic disciplines and relevant career fields.